SAFETY & RISK INNOVATION. ELEVATE. ANALYZE. LEAD.

 (6) List of Acronyms and Definitions

-Note: The Operations Manual and Response Plan are for the company’s use only, not to be resold or bartered.
+Note: Our prepared Operations Manual and Response Plan are for the company’s use only, not to be resold, bartered, or used for another location without negotiating compensation with Safety Kaizen,LLC for the work.

 Safety Kaizen, LLC accepts no liability or responsibility for any damage, incidents, injuries, or clean-up caused by mobile fueling or response activities - or the use of the Operations Manual and/ or Response Plan.